 Myotherapy Patterson Lakes

-Our Myotherapists near Patterson Lakes
+Myotherapy Team near Patterson Lakes

 All of our Myotherapists near Patterson Lakes have attained the necessary tertiary education and consistently keep up with new techniques in the industry.
 Their broad practical experience allows them to treat both acute injuries and chronic pain, helping you regain function and experience less pain in everyday life.

-How Frequently Should I Have Myotherapy?
+How often do I need Myotherapy?

 If you’re also seeing a chiropractor near Patterson Lakes, it can be included in your overall health strategy.
 Usually, one session per month is recommended, although this can change based on your condition and the reasons for seeking treatment.
 Some may require more frequent visits, especially if managing persistent pain or injury.